FIWARE/tutorials.TourGuide-App/README.md

 ## Overview

-[FIWARE Developers Guide App](https://github.com/Bitergia/fiware-devguide-app) is a on-going node.js sample application used in the [FIWARE Developers Guide](http://www.fiware.org/tour-guide/) to show real code working with the Generic Enablers integrated.
+[FIWARE Tour Guide App](https://github.com/Fiware/tutorials.TourGuide-App) is a on-going node.js sample application used in the [FIWARE Tour Guide](http://www.fiware.org/tour-guide/) to show real code working with the Generic Enablers integrated.

 This application is a smart, context-aware application which allows to manage large Restaurant chains which are operating worldwide.
 Is intended to both franchise managers and to customers.
 To this aim, the main functionalities provided by the application are: